Accessibility Support and Accommodation Process

 - Disclose student's disability by completing the Disclosure Form.

-- Provide Disability Services with appropriate medical, psychological, psychoeducational, or neuropsychological documentation, indicating his/her disability, resultant functional limitations, impact of the disability in a post-secondary environment, and any recommended accommodations.
+- Provide Accessibility Services with appropriate medical, psychological, psychoeducational, or neuropsychological documentation, indicating his/her disability, resultant functional limitations, impact of the disability in a post-secondary environment, and any recommended accommodations.

 Submission of documentation is not the same as the request for services or accommodations.

-- Schedule an intake appointment with Disability Services to discuss psychiatric/medical/academic history, strengths, previous modifications, and to determine reasonable accommodations.
+- Schedule an intake appointment with Accessibility Services to discuss psychiatric/medical/academic history, strengths, previous modifications, and to determine reasonable accommodations.

-After meeting with Disability Services, it is the student's responsibility to meet with professor(s) to discuss logistics of any accommodations.
+After meeting with Accessibility Services, it is the student's responsibility to meet with professor(s) to discuss logistics of any accommodations.

 What is a Reasonable Accommodation?